IBM/aspera-cli/docs/README.erb.md

 Use of a local client ([`direct`](#agent-direct) transfer agent) is one of them, but other methods are available.
 See [Transfer Agents](#transfer-clients-agents)

-### Installation in an air-gapped environment
+### Installing in an air-gapped environment

-For an air-gapped installation there are 2 alternatives:
+For an air-gapped installation, two alternatives are available:

 1. Get the installation components from a system with internet access: